brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Feat-Fey-Touched"></a>Fey Touched

 Misty Step is a useful spell for any archer, but getting access to the Hex spell can really boost your damage.
 It's a concentration spell, but as a ranged character, you won't have much trouble keeping your concentration.
-This becomes more deadly as a character gets more attacks, so its much more useful for a Fighter than a Rogue.
+This becomes more deadly as a character gets more attacks, so it's much more useful for a Fighter than a Rogue.
 Note that Hex provides most of the same benefits as Hunter's Mark, so there's no need for a Ranger to take this.

 ### <a name="Feat-Mobile"></a>Mobile